connorjohnlind/strava-dashboard/README.md

 PieChart.propTypes = {
   auth: PropTypes.shape({}).isRequired,      // Redux source of truth
-  demo: PropTypes.shape({}).isRequired,      // compatibility with demo mode, note on this at bottom of Readme
+  demo: PropTypes.shape({}).isRequired,      // compatibility with demo mode, note on this at bottom
   filters: PropTypes.shape({}).isRequired,   // filters from the menu of buttons, stored in Redux
   range: PropTypes.string.isRequired,        // passed down from Dashboard parent component };